Amcariza Foundation

 In 2010, it was later named Amcariza Foundation, named after her father and paternal grandmother.
 Due to her continued grief over losing her beloved humble father Al-Haj Abdul Muquith Choudhury and Ariza.
 Her paternal grandmother, a widow left with 15 children.
 You can read a blog she wrote for LSE (London School Of Economics), here.

 The renaming was fortuitous.
 As in 2012, she found her late father’s will hidden away.
-In a locked steel cupboard and was shocked to learn that he had wanted one third to benefit charity.
+In a locked steel cupboard and was shocked to learn that he had wanted one-third to benefit charity.
 But that this had not been honoured by anyone in her family.
 And when she began to challenge her own blood family, so began the torture and trauma at the hands of her educated British siblings and mother.
 And so began Yasmin’s earnest steps to fight for the right of the assets to be partially donated to charity.
 But she soon began to experience domestic violence.

 Rather than “beg” for donations.
 Yasmin chose to also set up Lovedesh, a British luxury brand that donates ALL of its profits back into the business (to fund their direct supply chain to ensure it is sweatshop free) and to fund charity projects run by Amcariza in UK and across the world.
 She wanted to ensure its sustainability and to obtain maximum return from the money being donated to fund charity projects.
 So to avoid any interruption and to safeguard against depending on donations.